jxsm/FastSocketsTool/README.md

 ---
 ## Introducing
-FastSocketsTool is a Socket utility based on the Go language, offering a range of common Socket functionalities, including the transmission and reception of data, with the added capability to specify encoding methods for both sending and receiving operations.
+FastSocketsTool is a Socket utility based on the Golang, offering a range of common Socket functionalities, including the transmission and reception of data, with the added capability to specify encoding methods for both sending and receiving operations.